 Depending on the type of project you’re raising funds for, you might have a formal event to recognize your donors.
 However, you can also host a:

-- Raffle: This fundraising event is a simple (and inexpensive) way to raise funds for a capital campaign.
+- Raffle: This fundraising event is a simple (and inexpensive) way to raise funds for your campaign.
 Have your volunteers start selling raffle tickets and then host an event where you will announce the winner.

-- Walkathon: If your raising funds for a capital campaign that’s health-related, then a walkathon is a great option.
+- Walkathon: If your raising funds for a health-related campaign, then a walkathon is a great option.
 You can raise money from your supporter’s pledges, peer-to-peer fundraising, or by selling t-shirts and other nonprofit gear.

 Invite your major donors who have already made a contribution and other supporters who will just be learning about your campaign.
 Having a mix of supporters will hopefully lead to more donations.

-Step 8: Promote Your Campaign on Social Media
+Step 8: Promote Your Capital Campaign on Social Media

 You can use social media to: